If you have an interest in collecting, you are invited to:

-Ars Ceramica 2012 was shipped to members on record as of November, 2016.
+Ars Ceramica 2016 was shipped to members on record as of Setpember, 2020.

 Click here for the tables of contents of past issues.

-Meetings are held up to six times per year.
-Currently in Manhattan.
+Meetings are currently not being held.
+Meetings were held up to six times per year.
+Usually in Manhattan.

 Do you have some Wedgwood or related wares you would like to sell?

 The WSNY holds auctions from time to time.
 We accept consignments.
-Please contact us at email@example.com for further details.
+(Note: currently not accepting consignments) Please contact us at firstname.lastname@example.org for further details.

 Back in 1972, Leonard Rakow, then president of the WSNY, introduced the concept for a Registry of Unique Wedgwood which would give prominence to unique Wedgwood artifacts.
 The registry has gone fallow for many years.
 Now however, due to the rise of the WSNY into an organization of not only national but international prominence and the development of the Ars Ceramica into the premier scholarly publication with a focus on Wedgwood, the time has come to resurrect the Registry for the benefit of the ceramic community.